-The revised model should be distributed to all relevant stakeholders for assessment and approval.
+The revised design should be distributed to all relevant stakeholders for assessment and approval.
 It is critical to obtain stakeholder buy-in at this stage and to solicit feedback in order to change or enhance.

 You can be creative in this stage and make significant adjustments to how the procedure should be carried out.
 Returning to our salary certificate example, you may use digital signatures (if the process is automated) to save execution time, automatically archive the created certificate in the HR system, and so on.